 What is Azure Policy?

-IT Governance ensures that your organization is able to achieve its goals through an effective and efficient use of IT.
-It does this by creating clarity between your business goals and IT projects.
+Governance validates that your organization can achieve its goals through an effective and efficient use of IT.
+It meets this need by creating clarity between business goals and IT projects.

 Azure Policy is a service in Azure that you use to create, assign and, manage policies.
 These policies enforce different rules and effects over your resources, so those resources stay compliant with your corporate standards and service level agreements.
-Azure Policy does this by running evaluations of your resources and scanning for those not compliant with the policies you have created.
+Azure Policy meets this need by evaluating your resources for non-compliance with assigned policies.
 For example, you can have a policy to allow only a certain SKU size of virtual machines in your environment.
-Once this policy has been implemented, it will then be evaluated when creating and updating resources, as well as over your already existing resources.
-Later on in this documentation, we will go over more details on how to create and implement policies with Azure policy.
+Once this policy is implemented, new and existing resources are evaluated for compliance.
+With the right type of policy, existing resources can be brought into compliance.
+Later in this documentation, we'll go over more details on how to create and implement policies with Azure Policy.

 Azure Policy's compliance evaluation is now provided for all assignments regardless of pricing tier.
 If your assignments do not show the compliance data, please ensure that the subscription is registered with the Microsoft.PolicyInsights resource provider.